By MICK ROBERTS ©

 “That’s all I knew, except that I managed to stagger the rest of the way out.”

-Those few sentences are the only recorded comments of the lone survivor of the infamous explosion.
+Those few sentences are the only recorded comments of a survivor of the infamous explosion.

 The blast left Herbert with a wound on his left shin that would be a constant reminder of the disaster.
 The ulcerated gash never properly healed, and was dressed daily until he died, according to grandson Ken.

 After the explosion Herbert never returned to the pits and married local girl Ann Pure Parsons in 1894.
 He worked for his brothers, Sidney (a juror in the mine explosion inquest) and David, at their Bulli butcher shop, where fate again dealt him another cruel blow in 1895.
 Herbert incredibly cheated death for a second time when a boiler exploded at the shop killing both Sidney and David.

 Work was scarce in the northern Illawarra coalfields when the Cope family left the region.
 Herbert and his wife Ann made 548 Railway Pde Hurstville their new home in 1920 and he opened a fruit shop in nearby Forest Road.
 He reared seven children, later operating a fruit run around the district in a horse and cart, with some of his children following in the business.

 Better late then never, Herbert’s luck changed for the better at the age of 69, when he won first prize of £5,000 in the 1938 state lottery.
 With his new found wealth he bought the latest model Vauxhall, a trailer and a tent to indulge in his love of fishing.
 He would regularly make fishing trips down the south coast from Hurstville to camp on the shores of Lake Illawarra.

 Grandson Ken told the tale of his granddad’s mining instincts making a sudden resurgence while on one of his fishing expeditions.